bootladder/blog/jekyll/_posts/2018-01-14-bring-up-new-ubuntu-system.md

 Ubuntu on my laptop was crashing regularly and taking way too long to boot from the SSD.

 # Editing this Blog
   Need: Clone git repo, apt-get install ruby ruby-dev, gem install bundler, bundle install
+Need: Production repo URL, so it can be pushed to.
+The prod remote is a bare git repo on the production server.
+Put in the url to it?
+Behind web root?

 # Atom IDE
 `sudo add-apt-repository ppa:webupd8team/atom`